Raffinert/FuzzySharp/README.md

 # Release Notes:
-v3.0.1, 3.0.2  – Fix critical issue with strings that contain more than 64 unique characters.
+v3.0.3  – Fix partial ratio issue with empty strings, more tests. v3.0.1, 3.0.2  – Fix critical issue with strings that contain more than 64 unique characters.
 The issue was introduced in v3.0.0.

 v3.0.0 – *Partial Ratio Accuracy and Performance Update*